Makerspace-Bangor/fc6a/README.md

 <pre>
 # fc6a:: A Maintenance protocol repo for python.
-With this class library, you can remotely read and write IDEC Programable Logic Controlers using the Maintinance protocol.
+With this class library, you can remotely read and write IDEC Programable Logic Controlers using the IDEC Maintinance protocol.

 Example use cases:
 Log operations.